Himanshu-pardhi/nlp_elevator_inspection/README.md

-# Imbalnce Multiclass Text Classification using Machine Learning Model
+# Imbalance Multiclass Text Classification using Machine Learning Models

 ### Description
-This project is implemented based on Machine learning Model.
-Using a LinearSVC classifier to predict the correct class for the text given.
+This project is implemented based on Machine learning Models.
+Using a `LinearSVC`, `Random Forest` and `Logistic Regrission` classifiers to predict the correct class for the given text.

 ### Repo structure

 * `nlp.ipynb`: `jupyter notebook` file which has scripts and instructions on exploring the dataset, preprocessing, identifying the models and training them.

 * `functions.py`: All functions used to implement the `nlp.ipynb`.

 * `app.py`: Scripts of streamlit application for deploying the model.

+* `requirements.txt`: file that has all packages for running program.

 ### Pipeline Review